 Some background first.

-Per the EPA’s instructions: Section 312(a) of the Emergency Planning and Community Right-to-Know Act (EPCRA) requires the owner or operator of facilities subject to Section 311 of EPCRA to submit an emergency and hazardous chemical inventory form by March 1 of each calendar year to the State Emergency Response Commission (SERC), the Local Emergency Planning Committee (LEPC), and the local fire department.
+Per the EPA’s instructions: Section 312(a) of the Emergency Planning and Community Right-to-Know Act (EPCRA) requires the owner or operator of facilities subject to Section 311 of EPCRA to submit an Emergency and Hazardous Chemical Inventory Form by March 1 of each calendar year.
+By state and primarily at the county and local levels in each state, this form is submitted to the State Emergency Response Commission (SERC), the Local Emergency Planning Committee (LEPC), and the local fire department.

 Section 312 describes two reporting “tiers” — i.e., Tier I and Tier II forms — for providing information on hazardous chemicals at a subject facility.
-The Tier I form contains general information on hazardous chemicals at the facility, while the Tier II form contains specific information on hazardous chemicals present at the facility.
-We’re focused on the Tier II form in this case.
+The Tier I form contains general information on all hazardous chemicals stored or handled at a facility.
+Conversely, the Tier II form contains specific information on hazardous chemicals present at the facility.
+In this case we’re focused on the Tier II form, which is also often referred to as the EPCRA Tier II form.

 Also per the EPA, states have the flexibility to implement hazardous chemical inventory reporting requirements as appropriate for the needs of their community.
-They can add chemicals to the inventory list established by the EPA, set lower reporting thresholds, and create a reporting form or format that includes information beyond that required by federal reporting requirements.
+For instance, a state can add chemicals to the inventory list established by the EPA or set lower reporting thresholds.
+States can also create their own Tier II reporting form (or format) that requests information beyond that required by federal reporting requirements.